tedconf/symfony-doc-unofficial/reference/en/16-Tasks.markdown

-The `project:upgrade1.2` task upgrades a symfony project based on the 1.1 release to the 1.2 symfony release.
+The `project:upgrade1.3` task upgrades a symfony project based on the 1.2 release to the 1.3 symfony release.

-    ./symfony project:upgrade1.2
+    ./symfony project:upgrade1.3

-Please read the UPGRADE_TO_1_2 file to have information on what does this task.
+Please read the UPGRADE_TO_1_3 file to have information on what this task does.

 `propel`
 --------